OpenZeppelin/cairo-contracts/docs/Account.md

 ## Quickstart

-The general workflow is three simple steps:
+The general workflow consists of three simple steps:
 1. Account contract is deployed to StarkNet
 2. Account is initialized with its own address (_temporary until `this.address` is available_)
 3. Signed transactions can now be sent to the Account contract which validates and executes them